dipankar77/dipankar77/README.md

-# 👋 Laravel Developer Portfolio – [Dipankar Sarkar]
+# 👋 Remote Full-Stack Developer Portfolio – Dipankar Sarkar

 Welcome to my Laravel development portfolio.
 This curated collection showcases my skills and experience across Laravel backend development, full-stack projects with Inertia.js and React, as well as cloud-native deployment and testing.
 These projects align with modern development practices and demonstrate my readiness for freelance remote roles like the one offered by **The Event Verse**.